janhavikale06/NO2-Emission-Factor-Remote_Sensing/README.md

 ## Problem Statement:

-NO2 Emission Factor Estimation from Global Power Plant.
+NO2 Emission Factor Estimation from Global Power Plant using Remote Sensing.

 **Abstract:**
 1. This study utilizes advanced machine learning techniques to estimate nitrogen dioxide (NO2) emission factors from global power plants, aiding efforts to combat air pollution.